-As per the recommendations of the Provincial Health Officer UNBC encourages employees to remain home at the early onset of sickness.
+As per the recommendations of the Provincial Health Officer, UNBC encourages employees to remain home at the early onset of sickness.

-Members of the UNBC community (students, faculty and staff) should stay home if you are experiencing flu-like symptoms.
+Members of the UNBC community (students, faculty and staff) should stay home if they are experiencing flu-like symptoms.
 Students should report illness as usual, including contacting your instructor to ask for a modification or accommodation if needed.

 Employees should report illness following UNBC’s normal sick leave processes.

 If your symptoms worsen, please contact your family physician.
 You can also use the BC Government’s online COVID-19 screening tool to determine if testing is required.
 Email firstname.lastname@example.org to inform the university if you are awaiting COVID-19 test results or have other questions about what to do if you or a family member feel ill.